 Have you completed a 10-day intensive DBT training from Behavioral Tech?

-Are you working toward DBT certification from Linehan Board of Certification (DBT-LBC)?
+Are you and your team working toward DBT certification from Linehan Board of Certification (DBT-LBC)?

 Are you currently a member of a DBT consultation team?
 Does your team meet weekly and follow standard DBT consultation team guidelines?

 Have you been supervised by an expert DBT therapist?

 Are you familiar with the main sets of DBT strategies (Cognitive Behavioral Therapy, Dialectics, Validation)?

 Do you continue receiving DBT and Behavioral/Exposure training for addressing clients' stage II difficulties?